OSGeo/gdal/doc/source/drivers/raster/netcdf.rst

       these variables by default.
 In import the CF "grid_mapping" variable takes precedence and the GDAL tags are used if they do not conflict with CF metadata.
 In GDAL 4, spatial_ref will not be exported.
-The crs_wkt CF metatata attribute will be used instead.
+The crs_wkt CF metadata attribute will be used instead.

 -  .. co:: WRITE_LONLAT
       :choices: YES, NO, IF_NEEDED